Extendibility of Brauer states: Results for -de Finetti-extendible Brauer states

-As was noted in Section \ref{sec:defi}, for every $n$ one has to take every $n$ box, $d$ row Young diagram (taken as a label for an $\ualg(d)$ irrep) and determine the $\So(d)$ irrep in its restriction which has maximal and minimal values for its quadratic Casimir eigenvalue.
-This can be done in the general setting albeit as $d$ grows larger the considerations become more involved and it is easier to do it numerically (see Appendix \ref{sec:branch}).
-Nevertheless, we present the results for the simplest cases of when $d=2,3,4$.
+As was noted in Section \ref{sec:defi}, for every $n$ and $d$ one has to take every Young diagram (taken as a label for a $\U(d)$ irrep), with $n$ boxes and at most $d$ rows, and determine the $\Ort(d)$ irrep(s) in its restriction, which are related to $\So(d)$ irreps with minimal and maximal quadratic Casimir eigenvalues.
+The following theorem contains our main result in relation to this issue:

-Note the following consideration: given any $n$ box, $d$ row Young diagram as a label of an $\U(d)$ irrep, on can transform it into an $\SU(d)$ irrep by removing all $d$ tall columns from the left of it.
-This is the well known modification rule to get standard $\SU(d)$ irrep labels, since in $\SU(d)$, irreps related to the powers of the determinants are all trivial.
-Conveniently, $\smf_n$ can be rewritten using $\su(d)$ Casimirs as well.
-This simplifies calculations.

-The $d=2$ case is actually a trivial as both the standard $\SU(2)$ and $\SO(2)$ irreps are labelled by one row Young diagrams.
-This leads to an easy identification of the $\SO(2)$ irreps that lead to the smallest and largest Casimir eigenvalues for an $\SU(2)$ irrep labelled by the Young diagram $[2\mu+z,0]$:

-In the $d=3$ case, $\SO(3)$ irreps can only be 1 row tall, the smallest Casimir eigenvalue will be given by the restriction with the smallest amount of boxes and the largest by the one with the most amount of boxes.
-The modification rules in the $d=3$ case eliminates any non-standard $\SO(3)$ irrep labeled by a Young diagram with more than one box in its second row.
-Thus, given the branching rules, the smallest and largest restrictions of an $\SU(3)$ irrep labelled by the Young diagram $[2\mu_1+z_1 , 2\mu_2+z_2,0]$ go as follows:

-The $d=4$ case is already much more involved.
-Here, $\SO(4)$ irreps can be labelled by at most two row Young diagrams, while $\SU(4)$ diagrams may have three rows.
-The modification rules allow for two, non-vanishing, 3-row non-standard Young diagram to appear as $\SO(4)$ labels: i, when both the second and third rows have one box in them; ii) when the third row has exactly two boxes.
-Note however that the second case appears with negative coefficient and thus cancels out another irrep in the restriction.
-This makes the general result to have many subcases, therefore it is easier to present them in Tables \ref{tab:my_label} and \ref{tab:my_label2}.
+\begin{restatable}[]{theorem}{minmax} Let $\lambda$ be an at most $d$-row Young diagram labelling a $\U(d)$ irrep $\Rep_\lambda$, such that: